 - Children who meet social, emotional, and academic expectations as determined by the Admissions Committee.

 - Parents who show a willingness to being informed, involved, and invested in NNM and the Montessori curriculum.

 - Families committed to partnering with teachers and administration, and whose values are aligned with NNM’s mission.

 - A long-term commitment to Near North Montessori.

 - For children four and older, current academic information, such as transcripts, teacher recommendations, classroom visits, and parent interviews are also taken into consideration.

 Additional Admissions Considerations

 - Siblings of currently enrolled students, children of NNM alumni, and staff children are given priority placement when applying to NNM once the child’s suitability to the curriculum has been established.
-However, withdrawing one child from NNM prior to graduation will result in the cancellation of Enrollment Contracts for any other children in the same family.
+However, withdrawing one child from NNM prior to graduation will result in the cancellation of enrollment for any other children in the same family.
 In some limited circumstances, such as a diagnosed learning difference or proven financial hardship, a student may leave NNM without affecting the enrollment status of remaining sibling(s).

 - In keeping with our commitment to diversity, we give additional consideration in our admissions process to children and families from under-represented groups, once the child’s suitability to the program has been established.